 Physical withdrawal occurs when someone has become physically dependent upon a substance.
 This means that the parts of the brain responsible for regulating certain bodily functions have become reliant upon the presence of that drug in the system, and require that drug to function normally.

-When the drug is withdrawn from the system (i.e. when the user stops taking the drug) the aforementioned parts of the brain enter a period of abnormal function for the period of withdrawal (i.e. until the addict’s system has readjusted to the absence of the drug) and a number of physical symptoms of that abnormal behaviour may manifest.
+When the drug is withdrawn from the system (i.e. when the user stops taking the drug) the aforementioned parts of the brain enter a period of abnormal function for the period of withdrawal (i.e. until a person’s system has readjusted to the absence of the drug) and a number of physical symptoms of that abnormal behaviour may manifest.

 Which drugs cause withdrawal symptoms?